|Date||Time||League||Season||Attendance||Dover Star Player||Home Scorers||Away Scorers|

 Dover did get the ball in the net two minutes later but Stevenson’s follow-up after another Miller shot had been parried by Cole was ruled offside.

-Cole kept a Miller header out with an flying save before Ricky Modeste headed Miller’s pin-point cross wide.
+Cole kept a Miller header out with a flying save before Ricky Modeste headed Miller’s pinpoint cross wide.

 But there was to be no coming back for Dover, just like at Torquay.

 ALDERSHOT TOWN REACTION